Scouting in North Carolina: Camps

 The council operates Raven Knob Scout Reservation, which houses Camp Raven Knob, the summer camp program and is available for weekend camping.
 They also own Raven Point, a small site with a cabin and deepwater dock located on High Rock Lake.
+They also own Tommy Cox Memorial Scout Camp, a 4 acre property in Independence, VA on the New River.

 Order of the Arrow

 The council is served by the Order of the Arrow through Wahissa Lodge 118.

 Old North State Council

 The Old North State Council serves the eastern Piedmont Triad region.
 The council's name is taken from the state's official song, The Old North State.
 It covers the counties of Alamance, Caswell, Davidson, Davie, Guilford, Person, Randolph, and Rockingham.
 Old North State Council's Order of the Arrow counterpart is Tsoiotsi Tsogalii Lodge (#70).
 Camp facilities include Cherokee Scout Reservation, located in Yanceyville which is home to the annual summer camp, Woodfield Scout Camp, located in Trinity, North Carolina, which allows weekend camping, Hemric Scout Reservation, located on an island on Kerr Lake and is only accessible by boat, and Hagan Sea Base, located on High Rock Lake, and runs Sea Scouts programs.